HXGON-SPACE/next-starter/README.md

 For example:
 ```
-FIX: some message # fails
+FIX: some message # fails ❌
-fix: some message # passes
+fix: some message # passes ✅
 ```

-If you prefer you can clone this repository and run the following commands inside the project folder:

-1. `npm install` or `yarn`;
-2. `yarn dev` or `npm run dev`;

-To view the project open `http://localhost:3000`.